-Students will work in teams to select an organization and produce a single 7 - 8 page paper plus title and reference pages.
-Each team will deliver a 15-minute PowerPoint and verbal presentation divided among the team members.
+Students will work in teams of four (4) to select an organization and produce a single 7 - 8 page paper plus title and reference pages.
+Each team will deliver a 15-minute presentation including PowerPoint slides divided among all members.
 The paper and a copy of the Power Point slides should be submitted at the beginning of the presentation.
-The paper will be graded as a team paper (the same grade for each member) and individuals will be graded separately for his/her presentation delivery.
+The paper will be graded as a team paper (the same grade for each member) and individuals will also be graded on his/her individual presentation.